GenerGener/Candida_auris/README.md

 [Clade III vs. Clade V](https://ncbi.nlm.nih.gov/genome/cgv/browse/GCA_016772215.1/GCA_016809505.1/21275/498019#)\
 [Clade IV vs. Clade V](https://ncbi.nlm.nih.gov/genome/cgv/browse/GCA_016772155.1/GCA_016809505.1/21285/498019#)

+# Acknowledgements

+Thanks to C. auris working group made up of CDC MDB, State and local PHLs, and the folks at Theiagen. \

 Special thanks to the development team (Sanjida Rangwala, Joel Virothaisakun, and Valerie Schneider) at NCBI working on \
 the Comparative Genome Viewer (CGV) (https://ncbi.nlm.nih.gov/genome/cgv).
 CGV was developed as part of the NIH Comparative \
 Genomics Resource (CGR), a National Library of Medicine project to establish an ecosystem to facilitate reliable comparative \
-genomics analyses for all eukaryotic organisms.
+genomics analyses for all eukaryotic organisms.\

-# Acknowledgements

 **Funding:** \
 This work was supported by Cooperative Agreement Number NU60OE000104-02 funded by the Centers for Disease Control \